 It is defined as nervousness, fear, and doubts related or not, with stressful elements of daily life.
 Every person has ever experienced a period of anxiety in their lives.
 Still, when fear and worry intensify by repeating continuously, without a stressful event, we speak of an anxiety disorder.

 The same can leave a person with a severe disability, which severely interferes with their day today.

 What are the symptoms and signs of Anxiety Disorder?

 Symptoms of anxiety include obsessive annoyance, thoughts of worry, confusion, difficulty concentrating, restlessness, irritability, frustration, and despair.
 A person with this disorder may feel tense and uncomfortable sensations of tremor, sweating, rapid heartbeat, nausea, and shortness of breath.

 The sudden and severe onset of these symptoms often indicates a panic attack.
 Similarly, anxiety can cause headaches, insomnia, digestive problems, and dizziness.

-This disorder is the main cause of numerous mental health problems, including panic attacks and phobias.
-The Diagnostic and Statistical Manual, fifth edition (DSM-5), lists the following mental health problems as anxiety disorders:
+This disorder is the leading cause of numerous mental health problems, including panic attacks and phobias.
+The Diagnostic and Statistical Manual, fifth edition (DSM-5), lists the following mental health problems like anxiety disorders:

 - Separation anxiety.